su2code/su2code.github.io/_docs/Build-SU2-From-Source.md

 ## Automatically installed dependencies ##

-The following dependencies are added as submodules in the `git` repository and are automatically cloned during the [configuration](#configuration-and-compilation).
-If you downloaded the SU2 sources directly *without* `git clone`, a fallback method using `wget` is used.
-When even that fails, steps to download the dependencies manually will printed on screen.
+The following dependencies are automatically downloaded (or initialized if source code was cloned using `git`) during the [configuration](#configuration-and-compilation).

 ### Meson and Ninja ###
 The build system of SU2 is based on a combination of [meson](http://mesonbuild.com/) (as the front-end) and [ninja](https://ninja-build.org/) (as the back-end).
 Meson is an open source build system meant to be both extremely fast, and, even more importantly, as user friendly as possible.
 Ninja is a small low-level build system with a focus on speed.